thedigitalchief/thedigitalchief/README.md

 <br>

 ## About Me:
-- I’m a highly driven undergraduate attending University of California, Riverside. <br><br>
+- I’m a highly driven undergraduate learning and working relentlessly to develop impactful code. <br><br>
-- Currently I am pursuing a B.S. in Computer Science and Minor in Business Administration and working as an Information Security Analyst at Farmers & Merchants Bank.
-Additionally, I am learning and developing projects with React.js & Vue.js. <br><br>
+- I am currently pursuing a B.S. in Computer Science and Minor in Business Administration at Bourns College of Engineering at University of California, Riverside and working as an Information Security Analyst at Farmers & Merchants Bank.
+Currently, I am exploring and developing projects involving React.js, automated Python frameworks, and Mongo for databases. <br><br>
 - I’m always seeking oppurtunities to not only learn, but be able to apply and leverage my skills especially in collaboratively environments.
 I have always been passionate about technology since I was young, but was drawn to entrepenuership its innovative aspect.
 So I am quite fortunate to be able to study cboth of fields today, as it allowed me to develop both hard, technical and soft, interpsonal skills.<br><br>
 - On a more personal note, surfing is my biggest passion along with traveling, trying new food, finding a good book with a gripping story, and just being able to meeting new people and become friends.
 A quote I live by: "Reading feeds the mind, experience feeds the soul".
 Also, fun fact: I have the same birthday as Marilyn Monroe. <br><br>
 - Feel free to contact me at me@dylanhnguyen.com, or visit my website: [www.dylanhnguyen.com](https://dylanhnguyen.com)<br><br><br>